 – Heated tent for check-in, pre/during/post race resting and relaxing

-– Limited edition Frozen Feet shirts available for purchase
+– Limited edition Frozen Feet shirts and other goods available for purchase

 – Tailwind Nutrition and other food

 – Fire pits with campfires to keep your frozen fingers from falling off

 – We are donating a portion of proceeds to the Elm Creek trail maintenance crew for their fantastic work on their trail